 Disclaimers: As much as I may want to claim ownership of these two productions, I can't because both Harry Potter and X-Men: Evolution and New Mutants (Comics) belong to a whole lot of different companies that I can't remember the names of at the moment.
 Any characters that appear in this fic that are not a part of either original series, belong to me so don't take them without asking first.

-Timeframe: The X-Men: Evolution part of the timeline takes place fourteen years before the start X-Men Evolution, and Harry will be two years younger than Kurt and Rogue who are both three at this time, and during what would have been Harry's fifth year at Hogwarts for the Harry Potter part of the timeline.
+Timeframe: The X-Men: Evolution and New Mutants part of the timeline takes place fourteen years before the start X-Men Evolution and New Mutants, and Harry will be two years younger than Kurt and Rogue who are both three at this time, and during what would have been Harry's fifth year at Hogwarts.

 Summary: (X-MenEvo crossover) What if, Harry Potter was abandoned by the Dursley's and was shipped off to an orphanage the same day he arrived on their doorstep, and was later adopted by a certain blue skinned shape shifter?

 By: Sakura Lisel

 ~-November 1, 1991 - Number 4 Privite Drive~-

 "I won't have it, Petunia!
 Do you hear me?!"
 Vernon Dursley roared at his wife as he paced angrily around the living room, his face a bright red color and slowly turning purple as he shot glares at the basket next to the couch, where a sleeping black haired toddler with a lightning bolt shaped scar could be seen, "Just who do those freaks think they are leaving their trash here and actually expect decent normal people like us to raise it?!"

 "Vernon, please calm down!"
 Petunia pleaded from her spot on the couch as she watched her overweight husband worriedly, as he paced around the room, while holding her one year old son in her lap while feeding him with a bottle, "Becoming this angry can't be good for your blood pressure, dear."